200percentmicky/chadmusic/docs/commands.md

     This setting only applies to tracks that are marked as explicit.
 All pornographic websites are blocked regardless if this setting is on or not.

-!!! note "Regarding tracks from YouTube."
+!!! info "Regarding tracks from YouTube."

     If a cookie wasn't provided in `cookies.json`, you'll still be able to use this command.
 Please note that the player won't be able to play any track that's marked explicit without a valid cookie that allows access to age restricted content.